XML database: Example of XML Type Query in IBM DB2 SQL

-One of the most common scenario involves converting relational data into XML documents to facilitate standards with systems relying on XML-based standards, such as web services or APIs.
-This process is important in applications where structured and semi-structured data co-exist and must be integrated perfectly.

-For example, extracting hierarchical data from relational databases and converting it into XML is a common approach when generating XML feeds, exchanging data between systems, or implementing XML-based configurations.

 Native XML databases

 Native XML databases are especially tailored for working with XML data.
 As managing XML as large strings would be inefficient, and due to the hierarchical nature of XML, custom optimized data structures are used for storage and querying.
 This usually increases performance both in terms of read-only queries and updates.
 XML nodes and documents are the fundamental unit of (logical) storage, just as a relational database has fields and rows.
+One important caveat to this is that native XML databases need more disk space to store both data and indexes than XML-enabled databases do.
+As the size of the native XML database grows, the storage needs grow almost exponentially.

 The standard for querying XML data per W3C recommendation is XQuery; the latest version is XQuery 3.1.
 XQuery includes XPath as a sub-language and XML itself is a valid sub-syntax of XQuery.
 In addition to XPath, some XML databases support XSLT as a method of transforming documents or query results retrieved from the database.